-Two Adaptogens to Beat the Stress-Sleep-Immune Trifecta
+How Tulsi and Astragalus Beat the Stress-Sleep-Immune Trifecta

 Tell me if this sounds familiar: After a stressful day at work, you power down your laptop as you anticipate catching up on some much-needed rest tonight (you really don’t want to catch that nasty bug that’s going around the office).

 After a calming wind-down routine, you slip between the sheets and flip off the light.

 “Wait, when was that big report due?”

-“…Did I pay that bill on time?”
+“Did I pay that bill on time?”

 Suddenly, you’re in a downward spiral of stressful thoughts...and before you know it, the sun is rising and it’s time to go to work.

 And then, like fate, it happens: You sniffle a bit...and then you sneeze.

-In fact, 30-40 percent of adults report having occasional insomnia, with 10-15 percent having difficulty sleeping every night.
+If this scenario hits a little too close to home, you’re not alone.
+More and more, we see study after study drawing a correlation between restful sleep, stress, and immune function[*][*].
 But if you’re one of the thousands out there struggling with sleeplessness and stress, you don’t need a study to tell you what you already know.

 So, what can be done, naturally?